chrimaeon/app-rater/README.md

 Gradle
 ------

-Android Utilities are now pushed to Maven Central as an AAR, so you just need to add the following dependency to your `build.gradle`.
+ Add the following dependency to your `build.gradle`.

     dependencies {
-        compile 'com.cmgapps.android:app-rater:0.1'
+        compile 'com.cmgapps.android:app-rater:0.2'
     }

 Developed By